Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 Sony is a consumer audio company, not a hearing aid company.
 Sony CRE-E10 uses hearing aid technology from WSAudiology - a legitimate hearing aid manufacturer - but the product carries Sony branding and Sony pricing.
 You pay for the Sony name.

-The $720 difference. $899 (Sony) minus $179 (Matrix Founding Backer) = $720 in your pocket.
+The $550 difference. $899 (Sony) minus $349 (Matrix) = $550 in your pocket.
 That is real money - it covers a pair of prescription glasses, three months of groceries, or a modest vacation.
 For an FDA-regulated product with equivalent core capability, the brand premium is difficult to justify.

 The Verdict

 If Sony brand equity matters to you and you want to ship today, the CRE-E10 is a proven OTC hearing aid at $899+ per pair.
-If you care about the product and not the logo, the iHEAR Matrix delivers the same core Bluetooth self-fitting OTC hearing aid capability for $179 - 80% less.
-Founding Backer tier is 97 of 100 units remaining.
+If you care about the product and not the logo, the iHEAR Matrix delivers the same core Bluetooth self-fitting OTC hearing aid capability for $349 - 61% less. r tier is 97 of 100 units remaining.

-Reserve iHEAR Matrix - From $179 →Matrix vs Sony CRE-E10 FAQ
+Reserve iHEAR Matrix at $349 →Matrix vs Sony CRE-E10 FAQ

 Does Sony actually make the CRE-E10?